Mental Health and Travel

 - If you have experienced mental health issues in the past, or are currently experiencing them, you may wish to consult with your healthcare provider prior to departure in order to discuss what steps you can take to protect yourself and to deal with any symptoms that might occur.

-- If you suffer from a mental health condition, research the region to which you intend to travel in advance in order to establish whether or not any services you may need will be available.
+- If you suffer from a mental health condition, research the region to which you intend to travel in advance in order to establish if any services you may need will be available.
 If you take medication, it is important to ensure that you will have sufficient supplies available to you throughout your stay.
-Bear in mind that in many parts of the world mental health services are unfortunately lacking and mental illness may not be widely understood.
-Language barriers may pose a further difficulty, as English is not widely understood everywhere.
+Bear in mind that in many parts of the world, mental health services are unfortunately lacking and mental illness may not be widely understood.
+Language barriers may pose a further difficulty.

-- Bringing a physician’s letter (in the appropriate language) with you that provides details of your diagnosis and medications, as well as a copy of your prescription, is helpful in case of contact with medical / psychiatric services during travel.
-It may also be useful should you have contact with authorities (e.g. police) during your stay or should you be queried as to why you are carrying the medication (see above).
+- It is helpful to bring a doctor’s letter (in the appropriate language) with you that provides details of your diagnosis and medications, as well as a copy of your prescription, in case of contact with medical/psychiatric services during travel.
+It may also be useful should you have contact with authorities (e.g. police) during your stay or should you be questioned as to why you are carrying the medication (see above).

 Protecting yourself while abroad

 The website of the International Association for Medical Assistance to Travellers (IAMAT) has a sub-section devoted to “Travel and Mental Health” that gives helpful advice and recommendations to travellers who may experience mental health issues while abroad.
 This website also has a variety of articles providing advice and information on travel and mental health.
 These articles are available here.

 The HSE offers some very useful advice on mental health issues and on how to look after your mental health.
 While this guidance is not specific to people travelling or living abroad, it is equally applicable.